Stony Brook Seawolves men's lacrosse: Anthony Gilardi takes over (2020–present)

+Before the 2022 season began, Stony Brook was banned from the America East postseason because of their impending move to the Colonial Athletic Association.
+In 2022, Stony Brook won the inaugural Long Island Cup by beating LIU 10–6 in the championship.
+In 2023, Stony Brook's first season in the CAA, the Seawolves advanced to the championship game of the CAA tournament, but lost 13–10 to Delaware.
+In 2024 and 2025, Stony Brook had back-to-back losing records in conference play.
+In 2026, Stony Brook won the CAA championship for the first time, beating Drexel 9–7 in the semifinals and Towson 13–11 in the title game, to reach the NCAA Tournament for the first time 14 years.

 Facilities

 The Stony Brook Seawolves presently play their home games in Kenneth P. LaValle Stadium, which has a capacity of 12,300.
 LaValle Stadium is located on the west campus of Stony Brook University and was constructed for the 2002 season.
 The stadium hosted the largest lacrosse game crowd in school history in the 2010 NCAA Division I Men's Lacrosse Quarterfinals, when there was a reported attendance of 10,024.

 Coaches

 Head coaches

 The men's lacrosse program has had a total of five coaches since its first season back in 1983.
 Espey being responsible for the transition of the program to Division I.